AUTOMATIC1111/stable-diffusion-webui/Textual-Inversion.md

 [Textual inversion](https://textual-inversion.github.io/): Teach the base model **new vocabulary about a particular concept** with a couple of images reflecting that concept.
 * The concept can be: a pose, an artistic style, a texture, etc.
+   * The concept doesn't have to actually exist in the real world.
+For example, you might have seen many generated images whose negative prompt (np) contained the tag "EasyNegative".
+That's an artificial concept trained on a bunch of images _someone_ thought of poor quality.
 * It **doesn't enrich the model**.
 If your base model is trained solely on images of _apples_, and you tried to teach the model the word _"banana"_ with ~20 images of bananas, then -- at best -- your model will give you long, yellow apples when you ask for a banana.
+(Of course, you can get the model to approximate a banana with apples with 1,000+ images, but is it really worth it? ;) )

 The result of the training is a `.pt` or a `.bin` file (former is the format used by original author, latter is by the [diffusers][dl] library) with the embedding in it.
 These files can be shared to other generative artists.